Can I change my energy payment method to save money in the UK? (June 2026)

 Prepayment infrastructure

 Traditional key/card meters can limit tariff choice.
-If you have (or can get) a smart meter, you may have access to smarter top-up options and broader tariffs.
+If you have (or can get) a smart meter, you may have access to smarter top-up options and broader tariffs in 2026.

 Not sure what meter you have?
 Use the comparison form and select Not sure for meter type — we’ll help you identify suitable options when reviewing deals.